gauzinge/rd53stream_tdr/README.md

 ./python/run_simple_decoder.py example/stream.txt
 ```

 In both cases, the same underlying C++ code is executed.
+Currently, the code outputs a bunch of debugging statements as it parses the stream.
+The decoder is not fully validated, yet.
 Of course, you can also run the decoder on the `stream.txt` file created in the encoding step above.

 Python bindings for modules other than the simple decoder will be added soon.